 1. Walmart (NYSE: WMT) – Unmatched Scale

 Founded in 1962, Walmart is one of the largest grocery chains in the world, with a presence in nearly every country and a market share that continues to grow.
-The company has achieved immense success through a combination of supply chain management, operational excellence, and the use of technology to optimize sales and customer experience.
-While traditional grocery chains might be resistant to changing legacy systems, Walmart has wholely embraced technology and partnered with tech leaders like Microsoft and Google to make use of their technology solutions.
+The company has achieved immense success through a combination of supply chain management, operational excellence, and the use of technology to optimise sales and customer experience.
+While traditional grocery chains might be resistant to changing legacy systems, Walmart has wholly embraced technology and partnered with tech leaders like Microsoft and Google to make use of their technology solutions.
 This helped optimise operational efficiency and customer service.

 By developing an extensive network of suppliers and distributors and implementing rigorous quality control standards for all products sold in stores, Walmart can pass on existing cost-savings to its customers and offer competitive prices while still ensuring healthy profit margins of about 3%.
 Throw in automated warehouses and advanced inventory tracking systems and you have a hyper-efficient grocery chain that's well-equipped to survive any macroeconomic whirlwind.
 Although the pandemic's supply chain constraint initially caused profit margin scares, Walmart was able to swiftly adapt to the bottleneck issues and turn the company around within a year as WMT stocks are a mere 5% away from all-time highs.